How to Apply (Parent)

 - Please be careful and avoid the below common mistakes that students and parents make often when completing the application.

 1. Wrong School Year: Schools process for two award years simultaneously, so make sure the right year is selected.

 2. Social Security Numbers: If a wrong Social Security number is entered for the student or parent, the school will not be able to match the record to the student.

 3. Reversed Information: If the first and last name are reversed, or if the parent data is entered in the student section, the school will not be able to match the record to the student's account.

 4. Keep in mind the parent loan application is different than the master promissory note (MPN).
 The parent loan application must be completed every year.

-5. The MPN must only be completed by a first-time borrower one time; unless an endorser is involved, which requires an MPN to be completed every year.
+5. The MPN must only be completed by a first-time borrower one time per 10 year period.
+The only exception is when an endorser is involved, which requires a MPN to be completed every year.